 There is more to this feature than meets the eye.
 Firstly, it can work in real-time, on the taken selfie, or in both variants.
 Secondly, it can support a different number of products simultaneously.
 Thirdly, it might not display certain items (e.g. nail polish or hair color) because the system doesn’t have the required tracking included.
 And even these sub-features can vary, for example, in terms of supporting multicolored hair strands.
 The more advanced and detailed the try-on is, the more it costs.
 Though, there are ways to address that - more about it later.

-The makeup try-on will take approximately 18 hours to set up.
+The makeup tools will take approximately 18 hours to set up.
 Add 12 more hours for each cosmetic product you wish to include.

 - Eyes segmentation (4)